tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

 > <mark></mark>Scorpius and Albus look at each other, and something passes between them.

-Come on, <mark>I get that ambiguous and subtextual feeling with my bros all the time</mark>!
+Come on, <mark x>I get that ambiguous and subtextual feeling with my bros all the time</mark>!
 Calm down.

 </from>
 <james {% include timecode %}>

 <mark>The play moves on to follow the lives of our two boys over the next few years.
 Focused obviously on Albus</mark>, since he's Harry Potter's kid and all.

-We learned more about Albus's life at home, his awkward relationship with his family -- <mark>he feels like he doesn't fit in</mark>, especially after being <mark>sorted into Slytherin</mark> with a family entirely made up of Gryffindors.
+We learned more about Albus's life at home, his awkward relationship with his family -- <mark x>he feels like he doesn't fit in</mark>, especially after being <mark>sorted into Slytherin</mark> with a family entirely made up of Gryffindors.

 Same for Scorpius: he doesn't live up to his father's expectations either.
 He's a bit weird, kind of a goofball, which doesn't fly with the Malfoy family.